 The reaction to the book has generally been very positive.
 A purchaser has praised it highly on TripAdvisor.
-Tireless traveller Manchán Magan admitted it has led to him "tracking back and forth across the country to try out more ot its walks".
+Tireless traveller Manchán Magan wrote in the Irish Times it has led to him "tracking back and forth across the country to try out more ot its walks".
 The Autumn 2011 Mountain Log (magazine for Mountaineering Ireland members) review said it is "fit for purpose", "well photographed" including "well-illustrated maps" and "should provide all with new ideas for exploration and adventure".
 There is a positive report on using the book in an article in the Frederick News-Post.(Maryland USA)

 Paul's Next book?